Khalistan Liberation Force

-The Khalistan Liberation Force (KLF) is a pro-Khalistan militant organisation operating in the Punjab state of India, with prominent members based in Canada, United Kingdom and Pakistan.
+The Khalistan Liberation Force (KLF) is a pro-Khalistan militant organisation operating in the Punjab state of India, with prominent members based in Canada, the United Kingdom and Pakistan.
 Its objective is the creation of a sovereign Sikh state of Khalistan through armed struggle.
 It is responsible for numerous attacks including assassinations, bombings, mass murder, and abductions.
-It is also listed as a designated terrorist group by the India.
+It is also listed as a designated terrorist group by India.

 History

 The KLF was responsible for several bombings of military targets in India during the 1980s and 1990s, sometimes in conjunction with Kashmir separatists.

 KLF was among the Sikh groups that claimed responsibility for the 1991 abduction of the Romanian chargé d'affaires in New Delhi, Liviu Radu.

 This appeared to be retaliation for Romanian arrests of KLF members suspected of the attempted assassination of Julio Francis Ribeiro, 62, the Indian ambassador to Romania, in Bucharest.

 Radu was released unharmed after Sikh politicians criticized the action.

 In the year 1991, Khalistan Liberation Force along with Bhindranwale Tiger Force of Khalistan and Dr. Sohan Singh (Head of Panthic Committee) etc. participated in the secret peace negotiations with India in the city of Ludhiana.
 These meetings were initiated by Union Minister of State for Home Subodh Kant Sahay on the orders of the (then) Prime Minister of India Chandra Shekhar.
 It is said that this peace effort was sabotaged by Pakistan's Inter Services Intelligence.
 Former Indian Intelligence Bureau Joint Director, Maloy Krishna Dhar stated in a press report published by The Hindu that "Prime Minister Benazir Bhutto and her ISI advisers were determined not to let peace succeed.
 Pakistan's covert war in Jammu and Kashmir had exploded in 1990, and its establishment understood that the Punjab conflict tied down our troops, and threatened our logistical lines into Jammu and Kashmir."
 The KLF was listed in 1995 one of the 4 "major militant groups" in the Khalistan movement.

 India, in the 1995 era, alleged that Pakistan provided Sikh militants with shelter and support.

 The separatist movement was largely crushed in the mid-1990s.

 In 1999 it was reported that former KLF operative Manjinder Singh Issi, who took part in the Radu kidnapping, became disillusioned with KLF when he realized that its Pakistani supporters were more interested in disruptive violence in Punjab than Sikh autonomy.

 Arrests still occur as of 2023.

-The KLF was the primary fighting force of Khalistan movement in the 1980s and 1990s.
-It was responsible for assassinations, abductions and military engagements with the Indian Forces.

 Presence

-Based on the information acquired from the interrogation of three pro-Khalistan militants arrested on 4 August 2014 revealed that Funding of the organisation comes from United Kingdom, Malaysia, Spain and Canada.
+Based on the information acquired from the interrogation of three pro-Khalistan militants arrested on 4 August 2014 revealed that Funding of the organisation comes from the United Kingdom, Malaysia, Spain and Canada.

 Factions

-The Khalistan Liberation Army (KLA) is reputed to have been a wing of, or possibly associated with, or possibly a breakaway group from, the KLF.
+The Khalistan Liberation Army (KLA) is reputed to have been a wing of, or possibly associated with, or a breakaway group from, the KLF.